 Just a little about me…

-I married my bride, Tina, in 1989 and we have two amazing daughters, two wonderful son-in-laws, and seven grandchildren ages twelve and six.
+I married my bride, Tina, in 1989 and we have two amazing daughters, two wonderful sons-in-law, and seven grandchildren.
 My wife and I reside in Clarksville, Tennessee, and have two crazy Siberian Huskies.
+Our property is named Applewood and is located in the middle of Clarksville on 6.5 acres with access to the Red River.

-I retired from the United States Army in 2011 as a Master Sergeant with 5th Special Forces Group (Airborne) as a Special Forces qualified soldier – Green Beret.
-My retirement from active duty comes after twenty years of service and multiple deployments to multiple countries for humanitarian, supporting the UN and NATO operations, and six combat rotations to Afghanistan and Iraq as a Green Beret in response to the attack on New York in September 2001.
+As for my military service, I retired from the United States Army in 2011 as a Master Sergeant with the 5th Special Forces Group (Airborne) as a Special Forces qualified soldier – Green Beret.
+My retirement from active duty came after twenty years of service with multiple deployments around the world from humanitarian needs, supporting both UN and NATO operations, and six combat rotations to Afghanistan and Iraq as a Green Beret in response to the attack on the United States in September 2001.

-Today, I serve as the Military Pastor at First Baptist Church in Clarksville, Tennessee, and as the Area Director in Kentucky and Tennessee with Soul Survivor Outdoor.
-Soul Survivor Outdoor (SSO) is a Christ-centered outdoor adventure organization that provides resiliency and spiritual fitness events for active-duty service members across the United States focusing on service, identity, purpose, and value from a Christian worldview.
-While my focus is serving units assigned to Fort Campbell, Kentucky, there are times when I travel to other locations to host events.
+Today, I serve as President and Founder of Team Room: War, Hope, and Growth, a 501(c)3 nonprofit educational ministry that seeks to educate others who desire to minister among and work with combat veterans and their family members.
+Team Room: War, Hope, and Growth travels throughout the United States and Ukraine to speak on sixteen topics developed over time based on the needs of those seeking to understand ministry and care among combat veterans and their families from a trauma-informed position through a Christian worldview.
+I also started the Team Room Talk YouTube Channel to share quick videos on all things Team Room, from the lessons and travel updates to new projects.
+In addition to leading a new nonprofit, I also serve as the Area Director in Kentucky and Tennessee with Soul Survivor Outdoor.
+Soul Survivor Outdoor is a Christ-centered outdoor adventure organization that provides resiliency and spiritual fitness events for active-duty service members across the United States focusing on military service, identity, purpose, and value from a Christian worldview.
+While my focus is serving units assigned to Fort Campbell, Kentucky, there are times when I travel to other locations to host and speak at events.

-My work with veterans and families struggling with posttraumatic stress caused by war began with my role as the Military Pastor in 2016.
-It was during this time that I asked the question of why so few churches near a military community provided trauma-informed care.
-Thus my doctoral studies focused on developing an educational program to equip local churches to develop an integrated trauma care ministry.
-During my studies, I was invited to serve at a Joni and Friends Warrior Getaway to minister to our combat veterans and their family members based on my educational and ministry focus, combat experience, and being a veteran diagnosed with posttraumatic stress disorder (PTSD).
+My work with veterans and families struggling with posttraumatic stress caused by war began with my role as the Military Pastor in 2016 at First Baptist Church in Clarksville, Tennessee.
+It was during this time that I asked the question of why so few churches near a military community were willing or capable of providing trauma-informed care for those struggling with the residue of war.
+Thus, my doctoral studies focused on developing an educational program to equip local churches in developing an integrated trauma care ministry.
+During those studies, I was invited to speak at Joni and Friends Warrior Getaways across the United States and minister among our combat veterans and their family members based on my educational and pastoral ministry focus, career solider, ground combat experience, and being a veteran diagnosed with and receiving benefits for posttraumatic stress disorder (PTSD) caused by war, traumatic brain injury (TBI), depression, and a host of other service-connected medical issues requiring many surgeries.

-Keep watching my page for updates as I continue serving our veterans and active-duty service members or find me somewhere goofing off with my family!
+So keep watching for new posts as I continue serving warriors or find myself somewhere goofing off with my family!

 All the best!